About

 EDUCATIONAL STATISTICS AND PSYCHOMETRICS

-Educational statistics and psychometrics involves the design of quantitative research studies, measurement of psychometric and educational constructs and technical skills of data processing for investigating research hypotheses in the fields of educational, social, behavioral and health sciences.
-Educational and psychological research can be used to a) inform the academic progress of students of all ages, b) evaluate programs, treatments and interventions that impact human behavior, c) predict individual and group outcomes in health, science and other diverse fields and d) model input and output variables for understanding issues and constructs, such as behavior, attitude, health and educational attainment.
+Educational statistics and psychometrics involves the design of quantitative research studies, measurement of psychological and educational constructs, and technical skills of data processing for investigating research hypotheses in the fields of educational, social, behavioral and health sciences.
+Educational and psychological research can be used to a) inform the academic progress of students of all ages, b) evaluate programs, treatments and interventions that impact human behavior, c) predict individual and group outcomes in health, science and other diverse fields and d) model input and output variables for understanding behavior, attitudes, health outcomes and educational attainment.
 This concentration is most appropriate for students with mathematics and/or quantitative research training and will be advantageous for those who plan to pursue a doctoral degree in a quantitative research methods or related field.